The Hoosier Lottery® headquarters is located in Indianapolis in the Buick building, which is certified LEED Gold by the U.S. Green Building Council.

 Based on the material cost, 42% of all materials on The Buick site were manufactured within 500 miles of the jobsite.
 This increases the demand for building materials and products that are extracted and manufactured within the region, thereby supporting the use of indigenous resources and reducing the environmental impacts resulting from transportation (trucks, trains, ships, planes, etc.).

 Flooring Systems--All carpets installed in The Buick meet the testing and product requirements of the Carpet and Rug Institute Green Label Plus Program.
 All carpet adhesives contain Volatile Organic Compound limits of 50g/L. All hard surface flooring is certified as compliant with the FloorScore standard.
 Composite Wood and Agrifiber Products--Composite products and laminating adhesives have no added Ura-Formaldehyde resins.
-Formaldehyde is a naturally occuring VOC.
+Formaldehyde is a naturally occurring VOC.

 Based on the material costs, 17% of all materials that arrived on The Buick jobsite were recycled.
 Products with recycled content reduce virgin material use and solid waste volumes.
 As the number of building products containing recycled material grows, the marketplace for recycled materials develops.